mintinspanish/spacecraft_breakout_final_version/README.md

 Hi!
 Welcome to Spacecraft Breakout.
-Aliens have captured you thinking you were a COW and now you've got to scape so that they don't do experiments on you.
+Aliens have captured you thinking you were a COW and now you've got to escape so that they don't do experiments on you.
 In this game, you will pass five levels with questions related to a topic you choose.
 If you